taoteg/seshat-writing-framework/README.md

 #### pull in all upstream changes to framework.

+__WARNING: DO NOT USE YET!
+I need to work out how to not clobber th exsiting content with changes.
+Thinking it through, probably won't really be much to pull anyway.
+Not once the build scripts are in place.__

 ```git fetch upstream && git pull upstream master && git add . && git commit -m "Pulled upstream changes into master." && git push && git status```